ramitsurana/Canister/README.md

 #License:

-The code is released under Apache 2.0 license.
+Copyright Stupefy 2015.The code is released under Apache 2.0 license.
 See the License file present in the repository.